inorbit-ai/rmf_inorbit_examples/rmf_inorbit_demos/README.md

 ![InOrbit + Open-RMF](assets/open%20rmf%20inorbit%20github%20header%20narrow%202.png)

-This package provides already working configurations of the [Full Control InOrbit/RMF Fleet Adapter](https://github.com/inorbit-ai/ros_amr_interop/tree/humble-devel/rmf_inorbit_fleet_adapter) for an existing [InOrbit](https://www.inorbit.ai/product) demonstration environment.
-It will help you understand better how [Open-RMF](https://github.com/open-rmf/rmf#robotics-middleware-framework-rmf) and InOrbit work together, without the need for real robots.
+This package provides a configuration of the [Full Control InOrbit/RMF Fleet Adapter](https://github.com/inorbit-ai/ros_amr_interop/tree/humble-devel/rmf_inorbit_fleet_adapter) which is ready to be used with an already-configured [InOrbit](https://www.inorbit.ai/product) demo account provided by the InOrbit team.
+It will help you understand how [Open-RMF](https://github.com/open-rmf/rmf#robotics-middleware-framework-rmf) and InOrbit work together without the need to set-up simulations or real robots.

 ## Overview

-This guide will take you to the process of setting up your local machine to run RMF and the InOrbit Fleet Adapter in the demonstration environments, and will explain how the Fleet Adapter works.
+This guide will take you through the process of setting up your local machine to run RMF and the InOrbit Fleet Adapter in the demonstration environments, and will explain how the Fleet Adapter works.
 These demos run on a simulated warehouse with multiple robots inside it that can be monitored via InOrbit.

 ![mission video](assets/full%20mission.gif)